UPDATED JUNE 16, 2025

 Even when new and viewed in daylight, as discussed above, the diffuse reflection of RGB direct view LEDs is poor, with degraded black levels, image contrast and color saturation.
 As the direct view RGB display ages the diffuse reflection, and therefore image quality, becomes progressively worse.
 Solar exposure, excess temperatures, oxidation, electrostatic attraction of airborne dust and/or dust deposits left behind from evaporating rainwater degrade the “black” materials surrounding each RGB LED turning them ever lighter shades of grey.

 RGB direct view LED displays, as the name implies, are made up of millions of individual red, green, and blue LEDs.
 Each color has a different rate of degradation.
 When new, RGB LED may look very good, with a pleasing white balance.
-However, as they age particularly the blue LEDs diminish more rapidly than the red and green, resulting in a shift of the entire display color spectrum towards yellow.
+However, as they age, particularly the blue LEDs diminish more rapidly than the red and green, resulting in a shift of the entire display color spectrum towards yellow.

 Beginning with BoldVu® Gen 17, no more: